A young adaptive athlete is aiming a rifle and being coached by an older person standing behind them

 Adaptive Shooting

-Para Shooting has been part of the Paralympic Games since Toronto, Canada in 1976 and currently is being practiced in over 75 countries.
+Adaptive Shooting has been part of the Paralympic Games since Toronto, Canada in 1976 and currently is being practiced in over 75 countries.
 Air Rifle and Pistol shooting is a test of skill and mental discipline, in which competitors use pneumatic rifles and pistols to fire a series of shots at a paper target.
 Competitions at the Paralympic Games are open to athletes with the following physical impairments: impaired muscle power, limb deficiency, hypertonia, ataxia, athetosis, and/or impaired passive range of movement.

 Internationally, athletes compete in rifle and pistol events from distances of 10, 25, and 50 meters in men’s, women’s and mixed competitions as well as in trap events.
 Currently, Move United offers competitions for 10 meter rifle and pistol.
-Shooting utilizes a functional classification system, which enables athletes from different impairment classes to compete together either individually or in teams.
+Adaptive shooting utilizes a functional classification system, which enables athletes from different impairment classes to compete together either individually or in teams.
 Following the modified rules of the International Shooting Sport Federation (ISSF), shooting sports are governed by the World Shooting Para Sport.
 The adaptive rules take into account the differences that exist between competitive shooting for the able-bodied and competitive shooting for athletes with physical impairments.

 Equipment